Stoney Clover Lane x Hello Kitty Is Here to Make You Smile - E! Online

 If life has been feeling a little bit glum lately, we have good news: Stoney Clover Lane just launched a limited-edition collection in partnership with Hello Kitty!

-Inspired by both brand's love of adventure, the 33-piece collection features vibrant colors and four exclusive prints splashed across a variety of products designed for a multitude of uses.
+Inspired by both brand's love of adventure, the 33-piece collection features vibrant colors and prints splashed across a variety of products designed for a multitude of uses.
 There's a stash-all mirror-top case, flat pouches good for organization or as an evening clutch, and classic backpacks you'll want to use as your new favorite carry-all.
 Plus, every item is fully customizable with new and existing patches, and you can even personalize each piece!

 Stoney Clover Lane x Hello Kitty is available now for a limited time.
 Shop some of our favorite pieces from the collab below!